Stein-Leventhal syndrome; PCOS; polycystic ovarian syndrome

-For diagnosing polycystic ovary syndrome, at least two out of the three criteria listed above should be present, and other hormonal conditions giving rise to similar symptoms should be ruled out.
+For a diagnosis of polycystic ovary syndrome to be made, at least two out of the three criteria listed above should be present, and other hormonal conditions giving rise to similar symptoms should be ruled out.

 The diagnosis is made by taking a history of the symptoms, an examination and hormonal blood tests, which can be done as an outpatient.
 Women may or may not need to have an ultrasound scan of their ovaries.

-Weight loss, although difficult, is recommended as this often helps reduce the symptoms of polycystic ovary syndrome.
+Weight loss, although difficult, is usually recommended first line as this often helps reduce the symptoms of polycystic ovary syndrome.
 If becoming pregnant is not the most important objective, periods can usually be regulated with the oral contraceptive pill, sometimes containing a drug to block the actions of testosterone.
 Other medication used includes metformin (which is also often used in diabetes), spironolactone and cyproterone.
-These work by overcoming the hormonal imbalance, and choice of treatment will depend in part on which symptoms are most problematic.
+These work in different ways to help overcome the hormonal imbalance, and choice of treatment will depend in part on which symptoms are most problematic.

 If a regular menstrual cycle is not desired, therapy for an irregular cycle is not necessarily required.
 Most experts consider that if a period occurs at least once every three months, the endometrium is being shed often enough to prevent an increased risk of endometrial abnormalities or endometrial cancer.
 If periods occur less often or not at all, some form of progesterone replacement or the oral contraceptive pill may be recommended.
 Some women prefer a uterine progestogen device such as the Mirena coil or the progestin implant Implanon, which provides both contraception and endometrial protection for several years.
 An alternative is oral progestogen taken at intervals (e.g. every three months) to kick-start predictable menstrual bleeding.